Sofia from A to Z: Welcome, dear EU officials

 The Sofia Globe wishes you a good stay in Sofia.
 You will like it here.
 Caution is advised regarding taxis and traffic in general, including crossing the street on green or on zebra crossings.

-Z: Zhenski Bazaar
+Z: Zhenski Pazar

-Zhenski Bazaar, in the heart of Sofia, is an interesting market, which offers good photo opportunities.
+Zhenski Pazar, (“Women’s Market”) in the heart of Sofia, is an interesting market, which offers good photo opportunities.